Black Love Stories: Yandy Smith Recalls Mendeecees Paying $200 To Sit Next To Her When They First Met

 We stayed up all night, down in the lobby till they came back from the party.
 It had to be like 5-6 in the morning because they went out to eat.
 And we were still talking.
 Everybody saw us up all night.
 I never fraternize with any of Jim’s friends.
 None of that.

-Yandy knew it was real, the next day when Mendeecees decided to cut his trip short and pay nextra money to accompany her back to their home state.
+Yandy knew it was real, the next day when Mendeecees decided to cut his trip short and pay extra money to accompany her back to their home state.

 The next day was the big show for the radio station.
 After Jim performed, I’m leaving to go back to New York.
 They were staying for the rest of the weekend.
 So I’m saying my goodbyes to everybody.
 I’m getting out of here.